-The deuteron is the simplest electromagnetic target that is sensitive to the two-body part of the current.
+The deuteron is the simplest electromgnetic target that is sensitive to the twobody part of the current.
 While a general method for constructing $I^{\mu}(x)$ based on dynamical considerations is not known, the constraints can be satisfied by using the Wigner-Eckart theorem for the Poincaré group, which amounts to computing a maximal set of linearly independent current matrix elements and using covariance and current conservation to generate the remaining matrix elements.
-Different model two-body currents can be tested in this framework.
-For elastic scattering off of a deuteron there are three independent observables which can be taken as, $A(Q^2)$, $B(Q^2)$, and $T{20}(Q^2, 70^\circ)$.
+Different model twobody currents can be tested in this framework.
+For elastic scattering off of a deuteron there are three independent observables which can be taken as, $A(Q^2)$, $B(Q^2)$, and $T{20}(Q^2, 70^{\circ})$.
 The input to a calculation is a deuteron wave function, a dynamical representation of the Poincaré group, nucleon form factors [59-63], and a model exchange current [64].
-The calculations illustrated in Figs. 4, 5, and 6 use a model of the deuteron with a light front kinematic symmetry.
-The dynamical representation of the Poincaré group is constructed from the Argonne V18 interaction [48], the nucleon form factors are from Ref.
-[61] (labeled BBBA) and the exchange current is the long-range part of a "pair current" derived from the one-pion-exchange part of the V18 interaction.
-Figures 4, 5, and 6 show comparisons of $A(Q^2)$, $B(Q^2)$, and $T{20}(Q^2, 70^\circ)$ to experimental data with and without the exchange current.
+The calculations illustrated in Figs. 8.4-8.6 use a model of the deuteron with a light front kinematic symmetry.
+The dynamical representation of the Poincaré group is constructed from the Argonne V18 interaction [48], and the exchange current is the long-range part of a "pair current" derived from the one-pion-exchange part of the V18 interaction.
+Figs. 8.4, 8.5, and 8.6 show comparisons of $A(Q^2)$, $B(Q^2)$, and $T{20}(Q^2, 70^{\circ})$ to experimental data with and without the exchange current.
 Two different implementations of the Poincaré group Wigner-Eckart theorem are responsible for the small difference in the curves labeled II and III.